MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

 caps.latest.revision: 5
 author: mestew
 ms.author: mstewart
-manager: angrobe
+manager: dougeby
 ---
 # Install and configure distribution points for System Center Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

-You install System Center Configuration Manager distribution points to host the content (files and software) that you deploy to devices and users.
-You can also create distribution point groups that simplify how you manage distribution points, and how you distribute content to distribution points.
+Install Configuration Manager distribution points to host the content files that you deploy to devices and users.
+Create distribution point groups to simplify how you manage distribution points, and how you distribute content to distribution points.

  When you *install a new distribution point* (by using the installation wizard) or *manage the properties of an existing distribution point* (by editing the distribution point's properties), you can configure most of the distribution point settings.
 A few settings are available only when you're either installing or editing, but not both: